fishcus/KAP-manual/en/install/hadoop_env.en.md

 Next we will introduce the required enviroment for Kyligence Enterprise installation.

+### Java Environment

+Kyligence Enterprise, and the Hadoop nodes that it runs on top of, requires:

+- JDK 8 64 bit or above

+If your Hadoop cluster is based on JDK 7, please refer to "[How to Run Kyligence Enterprise on Lower Version JDK](about_low_version_jdk.en.md)".

 ### Account Authority

 The Linux account running Kyligence Enterprise must have required access permissions to Hadoop cluster.
 These permissions include: